electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 The first thing I did was to clone the latest stable buildroot release (2020.08.1 at the time of writing) with

-	git clone git://git.buildroot.net/buildroot
+	$ git clone git://git.buildroot.net/buildroot
-	cd buildroot
+	$ cd buildroot
-	git checkout 2020.08.1
+	$ git checkout 2020.08.1

-Then, I tried to build a statically-linked busybox executable with some nice additions to the stock one on the router (such as telnet) using the stock
+Then, I tried to build a statically-linked busybox executable with some nice additions to the stock one on the router (such as telnet) using
+<tt>MIPS (big endian)</tt> as the target architecture and the stock
 <tt>Generic MIPS32</tt> target architecture variant for buildroot.
 The command I
 used are the following:

-	make menuconfig
+	$ make menuconfig
-	/* select the desided architecture and build options */ make -j4
+	/* select the desided architecture and build options
+	   Especially:
+		Target options -> Target Architecture -> MIPS (big endian) -> Target Architecture Variant -> Generic MIPS32
+		Build options -> libraries -> static only
+	*/

+	$ make busybox-menuconfig
+	/* Enable telnetd and disable all the stuff we don't need to make the busybox executable small
+	*/

+	$ make
 	/* have a coffe break */

 After a few minutes, I found the compiled busybox executable in